Exploring the Gestalt Principles of Design

 Since the eye naturally follows a line, placing items in a series in a line will naturally draw the eye from one item to the next.
 Horizontal sliders are one such example, as are related product listings on sites like Amazon.

-Closure is one of the coolest gestalt design principles and one I already touched on at the beginning of this piece.
+Closure is arguably one of the coolest gestalt principles, and one we already touched on in the beginning of this piece.
 It’s the idea that your brain will fill in the missing parts of a design or image to create a whole.

 In its simplest form, the principle of closure allows your eye to follow something like a dotted line to its end.
 But more complex applications are often seen in logos, like that for the World Wildlife Fund.
 Large chunks of the outline for the panda are missing, but your brain has no problem filling in the missing sections to see the whole animal.

-Closure is quite often used in logo design, with other examples including those for the USA Network, NBC, Sun Microsystems, and even Adobe.
+Closure is quite often used in logo design, with other examples including those for the USA Network, the NBC peacock, Sun Microsystems, and even Adobe.

 Another very important example of closure at work in UX and UI design is when you show a partial image fading off the user’s screen in order to show them that there is more to be found if they swipe left or right.
 Without a partial image, i.e., if only full images are shown, the brain doesn’t immediately interpret that there might be more to be seen, and therefore your user is less likely to scroll (since closure is already apparent).